 (ASK Q. 375 ABOUT EACH SOURCE IDENTIFIED IN CHECKPOINT S)

+375. Earlier, you said that you had received some income from (SOURCE).
+Was that income from just one pension, or was it a combined amount from two or more different (SOURCE)?

 (IF DON'T KNOW, RECORD AS ONE PENSION.
 IF TWO OR MORE, PROBE FOR NUMBER.)

 b. state or local government employee pensions